-The additional shares of Common Stock authorized for issuance pursuant to the Amendment will have all of the rights and privileges that the presently outstanding shares of Common Stock possess; the increase in authorized shares would not affect the terms, or rights of the holders, of existing shares of Common Stock.
+The additional shares of Common Stock authorized for issuance pursuant to the Amendment will have all of the rights and privileges that the presently outstanding shares of Common Stock possess.
+The increase in authorized shares would not affect the terms, or rights of the holders, of existing shares of Common Stock.
 All outstanding shares would continue to have one vote per share on all matters to be voted on by the shareholders, including the election of directors.

-If a quorum is present at the 1999 Annual Meeting, the vote of a majority of the shares of Common Stock present or represented and entitled to vote at the meeting will be necessary to approve the proposed amendment to the Company's Restated Articles of Organization.
+The vote of a majority of the shares of Common Stock outstanding present or represented and entitled to vote at the meeting will be necessary to approve the proposed amendment to the Company's Restated Articles of Organization.